Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one invoice · this site only

 This is exactly what you get back.

 We don't show testimonials we don't have.
-Instead, here's an excerpt from an actual review — the same format every customer receives.
+Instead, here's an excerpt from an actual review, the same format every customer receives.
 See it before you pay.

 Sample report · Texas matter (premises liability) Reviewed under: Texas state-bar fee guidelines + ABA Model Rules

 Henderson v.
 Coastal Property Mgmt LLC · Cause No. D-1-GN-25-003817 · $24,780 total, $3,420 flagged.
 Cited under Tex.
 Disc.
 R. 1.04(b)(1), ABA Formal Op.
 93-379, and In re Polybutylene Plumbing.
+Now includes the Your Action Paths section: a four-rung procedural ladder (direct letter, fee arbitration, grievance, malpractice review) auto-highlighted to where your findings actually land.

 Your invoice (excerpt)